Genius-gambit/Objectives/README.md

 2. Place Cubes to make the track for the plane.
 3. ~~Create AircraftController.cs for the Engine component.~~
 4. ~~Assigne one cube at a certain time.~~
+5. ~~Finish the Runway.~~
+6. Create 22 images and Import the images in the environment for the runway.

 ## Work Log
 1. Created Tracking.cs, which takes the cube and indicates the trigger if it hit the track in order to rotate the plane.